Onelinerhub/onelinerhub/python/reverse_a_list.md

-# Reverse a list with a function
+# Reverse a list using a function

 ```python
 list_a = ["foo", "bar", "baz"]